tiredtait/ForthMatrix190/README.md

-.VectorOrientation ( Vector -- Prints if a vector is column or row ) .Vector ( Vector -- Prints the vector to stdout ) .LaTeXVector ( Vector -- Prints the vector to stdout formatted for LaTeX )
+.VectorOrientation ( Vector -- Prints if a vector is column or row ) .Vector ( Vector -- Prints the vector to stdout ) .LaTeXVector ( Vector -- Prints the vector to stdout formatted for LaTeX ) V* ( Vector1 Vector2 -- n Multiplies two vectors and places the answer on the stack.
+Only works with row v col matrixes ) Determinant ( TargetMatrix -- n computes the determinant of the matrix and puts it on the stack, currently only works with 2x2 matrices )

-V* ( Vector1 Vector2 -- n Multiplies two vectors and places the answer on the stack.
-Only works with row v col matrixes ) VectorLength ( Vector -- n returns the length of the vector )
+VectorLength ( Vector -- n returns the length of the vector )

 building blocks:
 Square: Squares the number
 Sqrt: Returns the integer square root, currently only works for numbers under 100

+Todo:
+RREF